-2015 WEQ Annual Plan Item 2.a.ii.1 – Posting of additional information on OASIS regarding firm transmission curtailments.
+(now 2018 WEQ API 2.a.i.1) – Posting of additional information on OASIS regarding firm transmission curtailments.

 This Annual Plan Item was created to address FERC directive in FERC Order 890 paragraph 1627 for Transmission Providers to post additional information on their OASIS regarding Firm Transmission curtailments.
 This paragraph is reproduced below with highlighted text referring to this requirement: